eramireztorres/hs_model_optimizer/README.md

 ---

-Unlike the CLI and Streamlit Web UI, which support LLMs from any vendor, the ADK Chat Interface currently only supports **OpenAI and Gemini models**.
-Therefore, you must set at least `OPENAI_API_KEY`.
-Gemini support is optional but recommended if you want to experiment with Google ADK agents.
+Unlike the CLI and Streamlit Web UI, which support LLMs from any vendor, the ADK Chat Interface currently only supports **OpenAI models**.
+Setting GOOGLE_API_KEY is mandatory for ADK use and setting OPENAI_API_KEY is mandatory for agent use.

 ## Streamlit Web UI